BahneGork/notenote.link/_notes/No Graph/5e Reference/Casting a Spell.md

----title: Casting a Spell---
+---title: Casting a Spelltags: notesseason: summertoc: truecomments: true---
 # Casting a Spell

 When a character casts any spell, the same basic rules are followed, regardless of the character's class or the spell's effects.